footplus/libvmod-secdown/README.rst

 For specific purposes, i had to imagine a way to use Varnish as a cache for various files that should be protected against hotlinking/mass downloading.
-Protection by the referer was not enough, so unique downloads links had to be generated.

-I still wanted the files to be cached by Varnish.
+Protection by the referer was not enough, so unique downloads links had to be generated, but I still wanted the files to be cached by Varnish.

-This module is freely inspired from the functionnality described at http://wiki.nginx.org/HttpSecureDownload and it should be perfectly compatible with this implementation.
+So, this module is freely inspired from the functionnality described at http://wiki.nginx.org/HttpSecureDownload and it should be compatible with this implementation.

+At this stage, this module is mostly a proof-of-concept; it has only received minimal testing and we have never used it in production.
+I will update this file if/when it reaches a more usable status.

+So far the module builds and runs on Linux--on other platforms, you are on your own.

+Patches are welcome.

 FUNCTIONS
 =========

+vmod_secdown implements the following calls:

 check_url
 ---------